28/else-Heart-Break/README.md

 # else Heart.Break()

+**This repository contains spoilers!**

-This repository is a collection of stuff that I found helpful and interesting to store while playing else Heart.Break() game.
+This repository is a collection of stuff that I found helpful and interesting to store while playing [*else Heart.Break()*](http://elseheartbreak.com/) game.
+Buy the game [here](https://www.gog.com/en/game/else_heartbreak).

-Check out the game here if you are not familiar: [elseheartbreak.com](http://elseheartbreak.com/).
-Language of the scripts is *Sprak*, the hacking language of the game.
+Most of the files are in *Sprak*, the hacking/programming language of the game.

-**This repo may contain spoilers!**
+## Repository layout

+While playing the game I collected every bit of information I found and put it in this repository.
+Every floppy I found is in the [Floppies](/Floppies) repository folder.
+After the first playthrough I added the remaining floppies from the game files just to complete the collection.

+I have copied any interesting code to the [Original](/Code/Original) folder verbatim.
+It is easier to analyze it outside the game.

+All the code that I've written is in the [Hacked](/Code/Hacked) folder.

+## Usage

+The game allows copy-pasting the code from outside the game.
+It's a bit easier to use a 'real' text editor when writing *Sprak* code.
+I use [Sublime](https://www.sublimetext.com/) text editor with a [plug-in](https://github.com/Eforen/sublime-syntax-sprak) designed just for *Sprak*.
+It supports syntax highlighting and code completion.

+## Gameplay

+Advice: **"Hack the planet!"**

+Fun fact: *The entire game can be hacked!* Check the game installation folder.
+For more information about the game engine, dialog scripting and everything else used to build this game check the [game creator's GitHub profile](https://github.com/eriksvedang).

-## Explanation
+## Game review

-Since the game enables us to copy-paste code and text in and out i copied out everything I thought it will be useful or just simply interesting to study.
-These mostly include all floppies that I stumbled upon and some codes hacked from various devices.
-Also I saved some codes I wrote/modified during the game.
-Files with prefix Origin_ are unchanged game codes and those with Hacked_ have been more or less modified or created by me.

-There are more floppies in the game (look at the game files) but these were the most interesting to me so I wanted to have them in one place.
-At the end of the game I just copied the missing one from game files (to complete the collection :)).

-## My impression of the game

-I find the game quite original, fun and challenging.
-I would recommend it to everyone who likes this kind of game.
-I would also recommend it to both newbie and experienced programmers/hackers and even non programmers for the purpose of learning in a very fun way.

-The fun comes in the form of exploring the world and hacking the life out of every object possible.
-Exploring comes tight with collecting all the pieces of data you stumble upon.
-By "digging" through the Digital Trash I found a lot of stuff that helped me progress the game even though most of it is useless for the story but vital for the game "feel" itself.
-When it comes to the story itself it is really original and catchy but in my opinion not completed - not worked out completely.
-There is room for more elaboration in almost every part of the story.
-Also the story progression is kinda bad, sometimes I would walk for hours in circles trying to figure out what to do next.
-But that didn't come hard on me because it was fun the every minute of it.

-All in all it's a great game to play and to study from the game design, game play design, game and game world philosophy and game programming at all.
-A certain recommend to everyone in need of a challenge.
+**TBD**